rien/rien.maertens.io/content/cv.md

 address: Adm.
 Ronarch straat 11, 8600 Diksmuide, Belgium

 description: >
-    I am a **student Computer Science at Ghent University** with a creative mindset and a calm personality.
-I am mostly interested in the Web as a whole (web development, security, servers, networking, ...), Unix, Free and Open Source Software, and programming languages.
-Alongside my studies, I preside a student society focussed on Computer Science, represent my fellow students in student councils, and enjoy being creative on stage.
+    Student Computer Science at Ghent University with a creative mindset and a calm personality.
+Interested in the Web as a whole (web development, security, servers, networking, ...), Unix, Free and Open Source Software, and programming languages.
+Leisure activities: presiding a student society focussed on Computer Science, representing my fellow students in student councils, and enjoying being creative on stage.

 experience_work:
     - function: Teaching Assistant
       employer: Ghent University
       period: 2017
-      description: As a student job, I assisted the exercise sessions of an introductory course to programming in Python.
+      description: Assisted with exercises and oversaw evaluations of an introductory course to programming in Python.
 This course was given to the first bachelors chemistry, physics and biology.

     - function: Web Application Developper
       employer: Ghent University
       period: 2017
-      description: I worked on [dodona](https://dodona.ugent.be), a platform for evaluating programming exercises written in Ruby on Rails.
+      description: Worked on [dodona](https://dodona.ugent.be), a platform for programming exercises written in Ruby on Rails which has already evaluated over one and a half million submissions.
       info:
         -   Added tests by writing a small 'framework' to automate rails' boilerplate-heavy tests.
         -   Extended the authorization capability
-        -   General maintenance and improvements
+        -   Maintained and improved the front-end

     - function: Web Application Developper
       employer: Ghent University
       period: 2016
-      description: I built a proof of concept application for visualizing an alternative representation for timelines.
+      description: Built a proof of concept application for visualizing an alternative representation for timelines.
       info:
-        -   Designed from scratch using Ruby on Rails and D3.js
+        -   Designed and implemented this project from scratch
-        -   Solo project
+        -   Written in Ruby on Rails and D3.js

 experience_other:
     - function: President